 Aircraft Coverage Under Your Liability Policy

-Do you or your company own or rent an airplane to use in your business?
-If so, you may have wondered whether your firm's general liability policy will cover claims that arise out of your use of the aircraft.
-That is, if you accidentally injure someone or damage someone's property while flying your plane, and the injured party sues your firm, will your liability policy cover the suit?
-This article will answer that question.
+If your company owns or rents an aircraft for business, you may have wondered whether your firm's general liability policy will cover claims that result from accidents you cause while using the plane.
+That is, if you inadvertently injure someone or damage someone's property while flying your company plane, and the injured party sues your firm, will your liability policy cover the suit?

-Most general liability policies contain a broad exclusion that applies to aircraft (as well as autos and watercraft).
+The answer is likely no. Most general liability policies contain a broad exclusion that applies to aircraft (as well as autos and watercraft).
 The exclusion eliminates coverage for any bodily injury or property damage that you (or any other insured) cause while owning, maintaining or using an aircraft.
 The exclusion also applies to aircraft that you rent, borrow or entrust to someone else.
 Here is an example of how the exclusion might apply.

 No Coverage for Damage to the Aircraft

 The coverage afforded for non-owned aircraft applies on an excess basis.
-This means that your policy will pay after any other available coverage, such as an aircraft liability policy, has been used up.
+This means that your policy will pay claims after any other available coverage, such as an aircraft liability policy, has been used up.